Real Life and Real Hope

-While the exhibit demonstrates the needs of people in six different locations and situations, it also demonstrates REAL.
-HOPE. in what our volunteers and partners are doing to address the needs.
+While the exhibit demonstrates the needs of people in different locations and situations, it also demonstrates real hope in what our volunteers and partners are doing to address the needs.
 The exhibit also ends on a very positive note: I Can Make A Difference.
-Practical suggestions offer groups ideas about what they can to do make a difference for the people whom they learned about in the exhibit.
+Practical suggestions offer groups ideas about what they can to do make a difference for the people they learned about in the exhibit.